VConhariki/VConhariki/README.md

   </a>

-- 🔭 I’m currently working on:
+- 🔭 I’m currently working at: Ouro Safra LTDA.
-- 🌱 I’m currently learning: Neural Networks (MLP).
+- 🌱 I’m currently learning: Xamarin
-- 💬 Ask me about: Computer Science and Games
+- 💬 Ask me about: Life, the Universe and Everything
-- ⚡ Fun fact:
+- ⚡ Fun fact: seven ate nine
 </p>

 ### Technologies I like